CSC510/SQLvsNOSQL/README.md

 The class MongoTemplate is the central class of the Spring’s MongoDB support providing a rich feature set to interact with the database.
 The template offers convenience operations to create, update, delete and query for MongoDB documents and provides a mapping between your domain objects and MongoDB documents.

 ###Hibernate
 Another tool we use in our project is hibernate.
 Hibernate is an object – relational mapping and persistence framework for Java that allows developers to map plain old Java objects to relational database tables.
-Hibernate mainly aims at relieving the developer from the common data persistence related tasks.
+Hibernate mainly aims at relieving the developer from the common data persistence related tasks[10].
 With the help of hibernate, developers can get maximum effects of data query and retrieval facilities, because hibernate maps the objects in Java with tables in database in an efficient manner.
-In a word, hibernate provides improved productivity, performance, maintainability, and portability[10].
+In a word, hibernate provides improved productivity, performance, maintainability, and portability[11].

 A Session in Hibernate is used to get a physical connection with a database.
 The Session object is lightweight and designed to be instantiated each time an interaction is needed with the database.
 Persistent objects are saved and retrieved through a Session object.The session objects should not be kept open for a long time because they are not usually thread safe and they should be created and destroyed them as needed.